Leila Aboulela

+Aboulela was announced on 9 July 2025 as the winner of the PEN Pinter Prize, awarded annually by English PEN.

 Early life and education

 Born in 1964 in Cairo, Egypt, to an Egyptian mother and a Sudanese father, Aboulela moved at the age of six weeks to Khartoum, Sudan, where she lived continuously until 1987.
-Aboulela’s father comes from a prominent Sudanese family, with his cousin being poet, Hassan Awad Aboulela.
-He studied at Victoria College in Egypt and Trinity College, Dublin.
+Aboulela's father comes from a prominent Sudanese family – his cousin is poet Hassan Awad Aboulela – and he studied at Victoria College in Egypt and Trinity College, Dublin.
 Her mother was a statistics professor at the University of Khartoum and the first demographer in Sudan after earning a PhD in the subject from a university in London.
-Her multicultural upbringing was marked by summer vacations in Cairo where she was able to form a connection with her mother’s family and absorb Egyptian culture through food, popular media, and film.
+Her multicultural upbringing was marked by summer vacations in Cairo, where she was able to form a connection with her mother's family and absorb Egyptian culture through food, popular media, and film.
 As a child she attended the Khartoum American School and the Sisters' School, a private Catholic high school.
-She described her education at the American School as one with “very few Sudanese pupils and no Sudanese teachers”.
+She described her education at the American School as one with "very few Sudanese pupils and no Sudanese teachers".
 Aboulela grew up speaking both English and Arabic; however, she recalls being the victim of bullying at school due to her use of colloquial Egyptian Arabic, which she learned from her mother.

 Aboulela later attended the University of Khartoum, graduating in 1985 with a degree in Economics.
-In 1991, Aboulela was awarded a Master of Science (M.Sc) and a Master of Philosophy (MPhil) degree in Statistics from the London School of Economics.
+In 1991, she was awarded a Master of Science (M.Sc) degree and a Master of Philosophy (MPhil) degree in Statistics from the London School of Economics.
 Her thesis is titled Stock and flow models for the Sudanese educational system.

 Personal life

 As of 2012, Aboulela lives in Aberdeen, Scotland.
-Her husband, an engineer, is half Sudanese, half British.
+Her husband, Nadir Mahjoub, an oil engineer, is half-Sudanese, half-British, a younger brother of the novelist Jamal Mahjoub, and she counts among the influences on her writing his English mother, the late Judith Mahjoub.
 They have three children together.
-In 1990 Aboulela moved to Aberdeen with her husband and children, a move she cites as the inspiration for her first novel, The Translator.Aboulela began writing in 1992 while working as a lecturer at Aberdeen College and later as a research assistant at the University of Aberdeen.
-In 2006, she moved back to Khartoum to care for her ailing father who passed away in 2008.
+In 1990, Aboulela moved to Aberdeen with her husband and children, a move she cites as the inspiration for her first novel, The Translator.
+Aboulela began writing in 1992 while working as a lecturer at Aberdeen College and later as a research assistant at the University of Aberdeen.
+In 2006, she moved back to Khartoum to care for her ailing father, who died in 2008.
 Between 2000 and 2012, Aboulela lived in Jakarta, Dubai, Abu Dhabi, and Doha.
 Aboulela is a devout Muslim, and her faith informs much of her written work.